 - The burning of different materials and waste including industrial and household waste is causing a serious increase in pollution.

-- Heat energy can also cause serious injuries and can cause great loss if not used under control circumstances.
+- Heat energy can also cause serious injuries and can cause great loss if not used under controlled circumstances.

 What is Temperature?